Division of St. Louis County

 fines may be paid by one of the following methods:

-cashier’s check, MasterCard or Visa.
+cashier’s check, MasterCard or Visa with a $4.00 convenience fee.
 Please note that court fine

 payments must be received before 4:00 p.m. on the day of court.

-The municipal court will accept entries of appearance via fax,
+The municipal court will not accept request for

 violations require a mandatory court appearance for which

-both the attorney and the defendant must
+both the attorney and the defendant must appear.

 compliance such as No Proof of Insurance, Driving While